On the trace formula for Hecke operators on congruence subgroups: A trace formula on the space of period polynomials

-We now specialize the $\G_1$-module of the last section to be the submodule $V_w^{\G,\chi}$ of the induced module $\ind_\G^{\G_1}(\sym^{w} \C^2\otimes \chi)$ on which $-1$ acts trivially, where $\G\subset \G_1$ is a finite index subgroup.
-Its period subspace is the space of period polynomials associated with the space of cusp forms $S_{w+2}(\G,\chi)$, and we apply the Eichler-Shimura isomorphism and the Shapiro lemma to relate the trace of Hecke operators on the space of period polynomials with the trace on $S_{w+2}(\G,\chi)+M_{w+2}(\G,\chi)$.
+Let $\G_1=\SL_2(\Z)$.
+We now specialize the $\G_1$-module of the last section to be the induced module $\ind_\G^{\G_1}(\sym^{w} \C^2\otimes \chi)$, where $\G\subset \G_1$ is a finite index subgroup (note the change in notation from the last section).
+Its period subspace is the space of period polynomials associated with the space of cusp forms $S_{w+2}(\G,\chi)$, and we apply the Eichler-Shimura isomorphism and the Shapiro lemma to show that the trace of Hecke operators on the period subspace equals the trace on $M_{w+2}(\G,\chi)+S_{w+2}^c(\G,\chi)$ (Proposition~\ref{L2.1}).
+We then apply Theorem~\ref{Tcoh} to compute this trace in Section~\ref{s2.1}, thus proving Theorem~\ref{T1}.

+For other uses of the Eicher-Shimura isomorphism together with the Shapiro lemma in the study of modular forms for congruence subgroups see~\cite{Ha, He}.